 Synthetic bags will keep you warmer if they get wet.
 Down bags will only keep you warm if they are 100% dry, and they can take a longer time to dry out than synthetics.

 Thanks for reading The 5 Best Winter Sleeping Bags.
-We hope this article has helped you to discover the best cold weather sleeping bag for your needs and your preferences.
-You might also be interested in our related review article, The 5 Best Air Mattresses For Camping.
+We hope this article has helped you to discover the best choice for a snowboard helmet that meets your needs.
+Also see, How To Prepare For A Winter Camping Trip.